Talking about the future

 2. reference to volition

-2. reference to either volition or the future
+3. reference to the future